-Scheme of Evaluation for Internal Assessment (20 Marks)
+Scheme of Evaluation for Internal Assessment (40 Marks)

-- (a) Class work (Sketching and Computer Aided Machine drawing printouts in A4/A3 size sheets): 10Marks. - (b) Internal Assessment test in the same pattern as that of the main examination(Better of the two Tests): 10 marks.
+- (a) Class work (Sketching and Computer Aided Machine drawing printouts in A4/A3 size sheets): 20Marks. - (b) Internal Assessment test in the same pattern as that of the main examination: 20 marks.